jbatch/curling-game-jam/README.md

 # curling-game-jam

 Game Jam game aboot curling

 ## Development

 Start the backend server (on port `3000`) in watch mode:

 ```
-yarn start:server:watch
+yarn start:server
 ```

-Start the frontend (on port `8000`) in watch mode:
+Start the frontend in watch mode:

 ```
-yarn start
+yarn dev
 ```

-All requests should go through the frontend [https://localhost/8000](https://localhost/8000), API requests will automatically be proxied
+All requests should go through the server [https://localhost/3000](https://localhost/3000), frontend is served from disk (updated by watch mode)